weigao266/weigao266.github.io/content/publication/unlocking/index.md

 ---
-title: 'Unlocking the secrets of linear complexity sequence model from a unified perspective'
+title: 'Unlocking the Secrets of Linear Complexity Sequence Model from A Unified Perspective'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here